Denise Holstein: Occupied France

 In 1939, as a reserve officer, Bernard Holstein was mobilised as a lieutenant and was tasked with the responsibility for the Gueules cassées servicemen in the 3rd military region, that was constituted at the Rouen hospital.
 In 1940, Denise's mother Juliette, joined her husband as an ambulance driver.
 She followed the French army in its retreat.
-Denise and her brother Jean fled from the German advance with their maternal grandmother and great-grandmother in an exodus that led them to initially to Vierzon and then finally to Avignon where they joined the rest of their family.
+Denise and her brother Jean fled from the German advance with their maternal grandmother and great-grandmother in an exodus that led them initially to Vierzon and then finally to Avignon where they joined the rest of their family.
 The family returned to Rouen when their father, Bernard was given permission to continue working as a dentist.
 He was the only Jewish dentist in Rouen to receive this right.

 Denise's father was arrested for the first time during the round-up of 6 May 1942 and interned in the Drancy internment camp.
 He was liberated three months later, in August 1942.
-Denise's brother was sent to the free zone where he hid in Alps mountains at Villard-de-Lans.
+Denise's brother was sent to the free zone where he hid in the Alps mountains at Villard-de-Lans.
 He would eventually join the Maquis, later in the war.

-On the 15 January 1934, Denise and her parents were arrested at their home in the evening.
+On the 15 January 1943, Denise and her parents were arrested at their home in the evening.
 It took place during the great roundup of all the Jews of Rouen and across the Seine-Inférieure department.
 On that day, two hundred and twenty adults and children from the department were arrested on the orders of the prefect André Parmentier, who had not even asked for authorisation from his superiors in the French occupied zone.
 Transferred to Drancy, they were either deported to Auschwitz concentration camp or Sobibor extermination camp.

 Denise, who was ill, was hospitalized with diphtheria and mumps.
-Her parents were deported from Drancy to Auchwitz on Convoy No. 62, dated 20 November 1943.
+Her parents were deported from Drancy to Auschwitz on Convoy No. 62, dated 20 November 1943.
 She never saw them again.
 As an orphan, she benefited from the help of the Union générale des israélites de France (UGIF) and did not return to the Drancy camp.
 She was first accommodated at the Guy Patin home, which took in children whose parents had been deported while attending the Lamartine high school, then at the Lamarck street centre.
 She was then housed at the UGIF Louveciennes children's home in western Paris.
 When Denise was 17 years old she became a monitor or counsellor for a group of nine small children whose parents had been deported.